 The first thing to do is make sure you are accurately mapping and tracking denials instead of masking them as contractual write-offs.
 Does the 835 match up to the contractual adjustment?

 Once you’re confident you know where your denials are coming from, ensure you have dedicated resources in place to properly monitor and appeal them.
-Engage the right clinical experts to increase your overturn rate and provide upstream teams with training on denial trends to prevent future issues.
+Engage the right clinical and medical billing experts to increase your overturn rate and provide upstream teams with training on denial trends and ways to reduce claim denials to prevent future issues.

 02 Unbilled Management